UNEDLabs/moodle-mod_ejsapp/README.txt

 This is a module plugin for Moodle so you should place the ejsapp folder in your /mod folder,inside your Moodle installation directory.

-This module has been tested in Moodle 2.7, 2.8 and 2.9.

 This module enhances its functionality when used along with the ejsappbooking module and/or the ejsapp_file_browser, the ejsapp_collab_session blocks and the osp repository plugin.
 You can find and download them at